lbdroid/FFMpeg-DashCam/README.md

 #### Some useful post install instructions
-The tool "raspi-config" is a handy tool for less epxerienced linux users to make/alter some settings like passwd, enable/disable csi camera interface, localisation (language, timezone, WiFi-country *(WiFi channels are different for US, Japan and rest of the world)*).<br />You start raspi-config with `sudo raspi-config`.
+The tool "raspi-config" is a handy tool for less experienced linux users to make/alter some settings like passwd, enable/disable csi camera interface, localisation (language, timezone, WiFi-country *(WiFi channels are different for US, Japan and rest of the world)*).<br />You start raspi-config with `sudo raspi-config`.
 #### 1. csi camera
 The csi camera has its own interface on the Raspberry Pi SBCs.
 You can also use "raspi-config" to enable/disable it.
 From menu -> 5.
 Interfacing options -> 1.
 Pi Camera.
 (You can also manually do that in the config.txt).
-##### 2. password
+#### 2. password
 This dashcam solution is based on Raspbian Jessie Lite.
 The default userid and password on Raspbian is pi/raspberry.
 The "whole world" knows that.
 It would be good to change that password using the `passwd` binary or the `sudo raspi-config` option.